randhid/agilex/README.md

 ## Next steps

-- To test your base, go to the [**Control** tab](https://docs.viam.com/fleet/machines/#control).
+- To test your base, go to the [**CONTROL** tab](https://docs.viam.com/fleet/control/).
-- To write code against your base, use one of the [available SDKs](https://docs.viam.com/program/).
+- To write code against your base, use one of the [available SDKs](https://docs.viam.com/build/program/).
-- To view examples using a base component, explore [these tutorials](https://docs.viam.com/tutorials/).
+- To view examples using a base component, explore [these tutorials](https:/docs.viam.com/tutorials/).

 ## Local development